 Eat Their Vomit

-Vomit is unpleasant so, when a cat eats it, it’s understandable that the owner will want to know why.
+Vomit is unpleasant, so it’s understandable that the owner will want to know why when a cat eats it.
 Random vomiting is quite frequent in cats.
 Many cats throw up hairballs or other foreign objects to remove them from the stomach.
 However, unlike the well-known myth, it’s not healthy for a cat to vomit regularly.

 The truth is, no one really knows why a cat eats its vomit.
 Many experts believe it to be behavioral.
 Some cats might like the taste, while others might want to clean the mess up.
 A cat might even hide its sick from predators or other threats so that it can’t be found.

 It’s more important to understand why a cat is vomiting in the first place.
 Prevention and treatment can help stop a cat from eating vomit.
 The most common reasons include: